MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/remove-orphaned-domains.md

 ## Summary

 Typically, when the last domain controller for a domain is demoted, the administrator selects the **This server is the last domain controller in the domain** option in the DCPromo tool.
-This procedure removes the domain meta-data from Active Directory.
-This article describes how to remove domain meta-data from Active Directory if this procedure isn't used, or if all domain controllers are taken offline but not demoted first.
+This procedure removes the domain metadata from Active Directory.
+This article describes how to remove domain metadata from Active Directory if this procedure isn't used, or if all domain controllers are taken offline but not demoted first.

 > [!CAUTION]
 > The administrator must verify that replication has occurred since the demotion of the last domain controller before manually removing the domain meta-data.
 Using the NTDSUTIL tool improperly can cause partial or complete loss of Active Directory functionality.

-## Removing Orphaned Domains from Active Directory
+## Removing orphaned domains from Active Directory

 1. Determine the domain controller that holds the Domain Naming Master Flexible Single Master Operations (FSMO) role.
 To identify the server holding this role:
     1. Start the Active Directory Domains and Trusts Microsoft Management Console (MMC) snap-in from the **Administrative Tools** menu.